Neural Parameter Estimation with Incomplete Data: Introduction

-Building on this connection, we introduce an implementation of NBEs for incomplete data using data augmentation.
-Specifically, we develop a type of Monte Carlo EM algorithm \citep{Wei_Tanner_1990_Monte_Carlo_EM, Levine_Casella_2001_Monte_Carlo_EM} where, after conditional simulation of the missing data, the remaining components of the usual E- and the M-steps are obtained almost instantaneously with an NBE trained to approximate the MAP estimator.
+Building on this connection between classical and neural inference, we introduce an implementation of NBEs for incomplete data using data augmentation.
+Specifically, we develop a type of Monte Carlo EM (MCEM) algorithm \citep{Wei_Tanner_1990_Monte_Carlo_EM} where, after conditional simulation of the missing data, the remaining components of the usual E- and M-steps are obtained almost instantaneously with an NBE trained to approximate the MAP estimator.
 MAP estimators are prominent in areas as diverse as image analysis \citep{Hardie_2004} and plant breeding \citep{Montesinos-Lopez_2020}.
-Our EM approach to neural Bayes estimation is likelihood-free and does not require numerical optimization at each iteration, making it much faster than the standard EM algorithm.
-Critically, the NBE is trained on, and applied to, complete (augmented) data only, which we show alleviates the drawbacks of the masking approach discussed above.
-However, our EM approach has its own limitations, as it requires conditional simulation and is slower than the masking approach due to its iterative nature.
-Thus, our EM approach is more statistically efficient than the masking approach but it is not as computationally efficient, which emerges clearly in our experiments.
+Our EM approach to neural Bayes estimation is likelihood-free, in the sense that it does not require evaluation of the likelihood function, and it does not require numerical optimization at each iteration, making it much faster than the classical EM algorithm.
+Critically, the NBE is trained on, and applied to, complete data only, which we show alleviates the drawbacks of the masking approach discussed above.
+Although our EM approach applies to a narrower class of models and is computationally slower than the masking approach, it provides stronger statistical guarantees; this trade-off clearly emerges in our simulation studies.
 Both methods have been incorporated into the user-friendly open-source software package \ifbool{blind}{\texttt{<redacted for anonymity>}}{\pkg{NeuralEstimators} \citep{NeuralEstimators}}, which is available in \proglang{Julia} and \proglang{R}.